-Farewell Spit, the Big River Estuary and the Whanganui Inlet are ONFs within the ONL.
+Farewell Spit, the Big River Estuary and the Whanganui Inlet are Outstanding Natural Features (ONFs) within the ONL.

 While the Northwest Coastal Marine ONL is predominantly a seascape, the land formations at the coastal edge are integral to the landscape setting.
 Along the length of coast from Kahurangi Point to the tip of Farewell Spit the land-based Northern and Southern NW Coast ONLs abut this coastal marine ONL in many places to create a seamless outstanding natural landscape.
+There are five main river estuaries below mean high-water springs.
+From north to south these are the Paturau, the Anatori, the Turimawiwi, the Anaweka and Big River.
 Some larger land areas at the coast may not be included in the ONL, but the cliffs, dunes and geological features at the coastal edge do warrant inclusion.
 In these locations the Northwest Coastal Marine ONL comes onto the land to acknowledge their significance.
 This occurs between Big River and the Anatori River to specifically include the longitudinal dunes at Turimawiwi along with other coastal features, and also between Sandhills Creek and the Paturau River to include the marine terraces.
-These features are specified in the NZ Geopreservation Inventory which recognises significant landforms and geological features.
+These features are specified in the NZ Geopreservation Inventory, which recognises landforms and geological features.
 The Northwest Coastal Marine ONL also comes on to land north of Nguroa Bay to include the cliffs and coastal arches around Wharariki, Cape Farewell, the edge of the Puponga Farm Park, the Old Mans Head and the full land extent of Farewell Spit.